 Shirts

-Early 1950s cotton or linen shirts have strong designs and bright colours.
-According to some, men's fashion of the 1950s liked pastel colours so that they could sport thicker ties.
-The shorter point collar, spread collar, and club collar (rounded edges) were the most popular types for formal and casual contexts.
-While detachable collars were common in the 1920s, men's fashion in the 1950s favoured connected collars for ease of use and comfort.
+Strong motifs and vibrant colours characterise early 1950s cotton or linen shirts.
+According to some, 1950s men's fashion loved pastel colours for thicker ties.
+The shorter point collar, spread collar, and club collar (rounded edges) were most popular for formal and casual settings.
+Men's fashion of the 1950s favoured attached collars for comfort and simplicity of use, unlike the 1920s' detachable collars.

-The basic t-shirt, inspired by Hollywood stars like Marlon Brando (in 1951's A Streetcar Named Desire), became a casual wardrobe staple throughout this decade and remains fashionable today.
+To express leisure and comfort, 1950s men's fashion created casual shirt styles like the polo shirt and Cuban collar shirt.
+Inspired by Hollywood stars like Marlon Brando (in 1951's A Streetcar Named Desire), the simple t-shirt became a casual wardrobe staple this decade and remains popular today.

 Read also: Roaring Twenties Men's Fashion: Bringing Back 1920s Style